jmkq0056/P3/README.md

 Description: A real-world project developed for an actual ice cream company.
 This system helps manage inventory, sales, and customer data using a robust Spring Boot backend and MongoDB as the database.
 The application is designed to improve operational efficiency for the company.

+Hosted here with help of docker on render : https://p3-s79t.onrender.com

 Features

 Full-stack development experience with both JavaScript (Node.js) and Java (Spring Boot).